alielshami/e_commerce_sql/README.md

 ### Additional SQL Queries for Website Performance Analysis

-In addition to the previously included queries, this repository now features a new set of SQL queries focused on advanced website performance analysis.
-These queries are designed to provide deeper insights into various aspects of website traffic, conversion rates, and the impact of different tests.
+This repository includes advanced SQL queries designed to provide deeper insights into website traffic, conversion rates, and the impact of various tests.

 #### New Queries Overview